A circular logo with the letters 'BT' in the center.

 Tasks

-• Begin with Gaming page
+• Begin with the Gaming page

 • Positioning statement

-• Benefit = low latency
+• Benefit = FF means low latency

-• Benefit = the best gaming experience, ready for streaming
+• Benefit = the best gaming experience

 • Benefit = reliability is better than speed